kairos-io/kairos/docs/content/en/docs/Advanced/coco.md

 description: >
 ---

+{{% alert title="Note" %}}
+This page describes features that are still experimental in Kairos.
+There are a lot of things that can be improved and might be more streamlined in the future.
+{{% /alert %}}

 Confidential computing is a type of secure computing that allows users to encrypt and decrypt data on a secure, isolated computing environment.
 It works by encrypting the data before it is sent to the cloud or other computing resources.
 This allows users to keep their data private and secure, even if it is accessed by unauthorized parties.
 This makes it useful for sensitive data such as financial information, health records, and other confidential data.